statefulj/statefulj/demos.md

 ### Mongo Persistence Demo

-This demonstrates how to construct a FSM with the Mongo Persister.
+This demonstrates how to construct an FSM with the Mongo Persister.

 #### Repo: https://github.com/statefulj/statefulj-persistence-mongo-demo